PaulMaloka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 00: Write a script that prints “Hello, World”, followed by a new line to the standard output.
 Task 01: Write a script that displays a confused smiley "(Ôo)'.
+Task 02: Display the content of the /etc/passwd file.